evacchi/evacchi.github.io/content/posts/2025-08-25-extending-kafka-the-hard-way-part-1.md

 <img src="/assets/kafka/kafka-wasm.jpg" alt="Picture of Franz Kafka looking surprised at the Wasm Logo" width="100%">

+> 💡 It is worth noticing [Redpanda pioneered in-broker Wasm data transform](https://docs.redpanda.com/current/develop/data-transforms/how-transforms-work/) and this blog series is largely inspired by that work!
+Check it out!

 You might have read my article about [plugging Wasm into Kafka Connect](https://www.getxtp.com/blog/pluggable-stream-processing-with-xtp-and-kafka), but I wanted to revisit this from a different angle: what if instead of **consuming data** from a topic and **manipulating such data on the client-side,** we **intercepted** data as it lands **on the Kafka broker?**

 But first of all, **is it possible to extend the Kafka broker at all**?